-While they serve primarily as pets now, nearly all dog breeds were created for a specific purpose.
-Dating back to Ancient Rome, the Rottweiler was a herding and driving dog that can not only handle livestock but protect them from predators.
+While they are primarily pets now, nearly all dog breeds were created for a specific purpose.
+Dating back to Ancient Rome, the Rottweiler was a herding and driving dog that could handle livestock and protect them from predators.

 Modern Rottweilers differ from their ancestors significantly, however.
-When the Rottweilers were brought across the Alps, they bred with native dogs in Germany to create what we see as Rottweilers today.
+When ancient Rottweilers were brought across the Alps, they were bred with native dogs in Germany to create what we know as Rottweilers today.

-In Germany, Rottweilers were used by butchers to pull meat carts to market and protect it.
-So, throughout its history, the Rottweiler has been used for herding cattle, protecting people and livestock, and pulling carts.
+In Germany, Rottweilers were used by butchers to pull meat carts to market and protect them.
+So, throughout their history, the Rottweiler has been used for herding cattle, protecting people and livestock, and pulling carts.

 What Farm Tasks Can Rottweilers Perform?

-Though we may think of heelers, sheepdogs, collies, and corgis as herding dogs, Rottweilers have a long and exceptional herding history.
-Rottweilers will naturally herd cattle, sheep, goats, and other types of livestock without any training.
+While we may think of heelers, sheepdogs, Collies, and Corgis as herding dogs, Rottweilers also have a long and exceptional herding history.
+They will naturally herd cattle, sheep, goats, and other types of livestock, often without any training.

 Droving is the practice of driving livestock across a long distance.
-Rottweilers have had this ability since their time in Ancient Rome when cattle and other animals were driven with the army.
-We may not need driving anymore, since we have efficient ways of moving livestock over distances, it may be helpful for large farms and ranches that need to move livestock a few miles.
+Rottweilers have had this ability since their time in Ancient Rome, when cattle and other animals were driven along with the army.
+While most people may not need droving anymore, since we have efficient ways of moving livestock over distances, it can still be helpful for large farms and ranches that need to move livestock a few miles.

 Farms are susceptible to pests, such as rats, mice, groundhogs, and other vermin.
 Dogs are helpful with pest control (sometimes more than cats!).
-Smaller breeds, such as Dachshunds and Jack Russel Terriers, are bred specifically to hunt small game, but the Rottweiler is an effective hunter with a high prey drive as well.
+Small breeds, such as Dachshunds and Jack Russel Terriers, are bred specifically to hunt small game, but the Rottweiler is also an effective hunter with a high prey drive.

-The downside?
-This ingrained guard dog instinct can lead to an aggressive or suspicious dog.
-You won’t need to train a Rottweiler to protect you, but you may need to train your dog to manage its protective instinct appropriately.
+The downside is that this ingrained guard dog instinct can lead to an aggressive or suspicious dog.
+You won’t need to train a Rottweiler to protect you, but you may need to train your dog to manage their protective instinct appropriately.

 Another consideration is for livestock guardians.
 There’s a difference between a guard dog that protects livestock from the outside, as Rottweilers have done, and a livestock guardian dog that lives with and protects the animals.
 These types of guardian dogs learn to live in harmony with goats, sheep, and other livestock and tend to be gentle and accommodating.
 Rottweilers may be too large and rough to live and sleep with some livestock, and they may get carried away with the instinct to chase and hunt.

 Rottweilers have excelled at numerous farm and herding duties over millennia.
-While modern Rottweilers may not be suitable for every farm or task, they’re still capable of herding and guard dogs for the right circumstances.
-The best way to set your Rottweiler up for a happy and healthy life on a farm is with a solid training foundation and appropriate manners around livestock and small animals.
+While modern Rottweilers may not be suitable for every farm or task, they’re still capable of being herding and guard dogs in the right circumstances.
+The best way to set up your Rottweiler for a happy and healthy life on a farm is with a solid training foundation and appropriate manners around livestock and small animals.